sandhyabommidi2006/CodeAlpha_DetectingDataLeaksUsingSQLInjection/README.md

 ---
 ## ⚡How to Run

-1.
-Install Flask
+1.Install Flask

-2.
-Run app.py
+2.Run app.py

-3.
-Open http:
+3.Open http:

+---

 ## 📖 How It Works